Hawaii Five-O (1968 TV series): Creation of the show

 Sources differ on how the show came to be.
-Producer Leonard Freeman moved to Hawaii to recuperate after suffering a heart attack.
-One source states the idea for the show may have come from a conversation Freeman had with Hawaii's then-Governor John A. Burns.
+Producer Leonard Freeman moved to Hawaiʻi to recuperate after suffering a heart attack.
+One source states the idea for the show may have come from a conversation Freeman had with Hawaiʻi's then-Governor John A. Burns.

-Another source instead claims that Freeman wanted to set a show in San Pedro, Los Angeles, California until his friend Richard Boone convinced him to shoot it entirely in Hawaii.
+Another source instead claims that Freeman wanted to set a show in San Pedro, Los Angeles, California until his friend Richard Boone convinced him to shoot it entirely in Hawaiʻi.
 A third source claims Freeman discussed the show with Governor Burns only after pitching the idea to CBS.
 Before settling on the name "Hawaii Five-O", Freeman considered titling the show "The Man".

 Casting

 Freeman offered Richard Boone the part of McGarrett, but Boone turned it down; Gregory Peck and Robert Brown were also considered.
 Ultimately, Jack Lord – then living in Beverly Hills – was asked at the last moment.
-Lord read for the part on a Wednesday, was cast, and flew to Hawaii two days later.
+Lord read for the part on a Wednesday, was cast, and flew to Hawaiʻi two days later.
 On the following Monday, Lord was in front of the cameras.
 Freeman and Lord had worked together previously on an unsold TV pilot called Grand Hotel.

 Tim O'Kelly originated the role of Danny "Danno" Williams in the pilot episode, "Cocoon".
 Test audiences apparently were not positive on O'Kelly, however, and the producers replaced him with James MacArthur.

 Kam Fong Chun, an 18-year veteran of the Honolulu Police Department, auditioned for the part of the lead villain Wo Fat, but Freeman cast him in the part of Chin Ho Kelly instead.
 Freeman took the name Wo Fat from a restaurant in downtown Honolulu.
 The name Chin Ho came from Chinn Ho, the owner of the Ilikai Hotel where the penthouse shot of Steve McGarrett in the opening title sequence was taken.
-Richard Denning, who played the governor, had retired to Hawaii and came out of retirement for the show.
-Zulu was a Waikiki beach boy and local DJ with no acting experience when he was cast for the part of Kono, which he played for the next four years.
+Richard Denning, who played the governor, had retired to Hawaiʻi and came out of retirement for the show.
+Zulu was a Waikīkī beach boy and local DJ with no acting experience when he was cast for the part of Kono, which he played for the next four years.